 Kobo’s financial support pays for the hosting and transcription, and if you enjoy the show, you can now support my time on Patreon.
 Thank you for your support!

 Nick Stephenson is a bestselling thriller author with the Leopold Blake series.
-He’s also the author of Supercharge Your Kindle Sales and creator of the fantastic Your First 10,000 Readers free video series and course.
+He's also the author of Supercharge Your Kindle Sales and creator of Your First 10,000 Readers free video series and course.

 - How Nick got into writing novels via a law degree, how he moved into marketing and online business and then decided to help authors apply marketing skills to the book business.
 We talk about longevity and writing until the day we die!